JorisBlom/XFCE4-taskbar-plugin/README.md

 # XFCE4-taskbar-plugin
-Modified plugin with larger icons.
+Modified plugin with larger icons (inspired by https://forum.xfce.org/viewtopic.php?id=9434).
 The code is definitely not perfect, but it works for me.

 Clone repository